 Although there are potentially hundreds of reasons why your Miami home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
-Identifying them may create some personal understanding what a technician means when they outline the options for resolving the problem.
-Here are the top five problems that may cause your AC unit to fail.
+Knowing what they are may help you to understand what a technician is referring to when they address the options for resolving the problem.
+Here are the 5 most common problems that may cause your AC unit to fail.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

 Shotty, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

-Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant may imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, 90% of the time that insinuates there is a leak.
+Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
+Low refrigerant may imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your outside AC unit is responsible for moving the heat from your Miami home to the outside air.
-If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.